dokai/gitctl/README.rst

    from a given file.
 The command then applies to the given components only.
    [rnd]

- - Added "gitctl path" command which prints path(es) to directories for given component name(s). [rnd]
+ - Added "gitctl path" command which prints path(s) to directories for given component name(s). [rnd]

  - Added "gitctl sh" command which performs specified shell commands (given with